sravi1210/BTP-Research/README.md

 # Cost Effective App Data Distribution in Edge Computing
-## Code for Different Approaches and Datasets.
+## Code for Different Approaches and Simulations with Datasets.